Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 Welcome to Pleasantville.

-Yes, Bose is somewhat of a gimmicky, kitsch company but over the years they’ve really nailed a few products.
+Yes, Bose is somewhat of a gimmicky, kitsch company but over the years they’ve nailed a few products.

 The QC35 was certainly one of them.